SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

 Version 2.0
 ===========

-The following changes that were introduced in version 2.0 of the :kbd:`SalishSeaCmd` package are incompatible with earlier versions:
+The following changes that were introduced in version 2.0 of the ``SalishSeaCmd`` package are incompatible with earlier versions:

-* The :kbd:`gather` and :kbd:`combine` sub-commands now take a :kbd:`--compress` command-line option to cause the results files to be :program:`gzip` compressed.
+* The ``gather`` and ``combine`` sub-commands now take a ``--compress`` command-line option to cause the results files to be :program:`gzip` compressed.
   Previously,
-  :program:`gzip` compression was the default and the :kbd:`--no-compress` option was required to prevent it.
+  :program:`gzip` compression was the default and the ``--no-compress`` option was required to prevent it.
-  The :kbd:`run`,
+  The ``run``,
-  :kbd:`gather`,
+  ``gather``,
-  and :kbd:`combine` sub-commands are now all consistent in defaulting to no compression of the results files.
+  and ``combine`` sub-commands are now all consistent in defaulting to no compression of the results files.

 * The run description YAML file must now contain an :kbd:`MPI decomposition` key-value pair, for example:

   .. code-block:: yaml

       MPI decomposition: 8x18

   The value is used to write the correct MPI decomposition values into the :file:`namelist.compute` namelist section file.
   That means that it is no longer necessary to a collection of :file:`namelist.compute.*` files for different MPI decompositions.
   The value is also used to tell the :program:`REBUILD_NEMO` script how many results file sections to operate on.